Escaped Pennsylvania inmate is now armed with a rifle, police say

 The search headed north and then at 10:10 p.m., a resident called police and reported that a short Hispanic male with no shirt and wearing dark pants had entered his garage while the homeowner was in it, and grabbed a .22 rifle that was leaning in the corner of the garage.

-"The homeowner drew a pistol and fired at Cavalcante as he fled with the rifle," Bivens said.
+"The homeowner drew a pistol and fired at Cavalcante as he fled with the rifle," Bivens said, but Cavalcante is not believed to be injured from the shots fired.

-"Calvalcante is considered armed and extremely dangerous," he said.
-"He is now armed with a 22-caliber rifle with a scope and flashlight mounted on it."
+"Cavalcante is considered armed and extremely dangerous," he said.
+"He is now armed with a .22-caliber rifle with a scope and flashlight mounted on it."
+He also has ammunition, said Bivens.

 The state police responded and a t-shirt and sweatshirt believed to belong to Cavalcante were found at the edge of the driveway.
 The perimeter was expanded to include that area.